Kaleideum: Merger between Children's Museum and SciWorks

-A merger between the Children's Museum of Winston-Salem and SciWorks was first discussed in 2015.
+Due to cost issues with both museums, a merger between the Children's Museum and SciWorks was first discussed in 2015.
 In July 2016 they officially merged, and Forsyth County commissioners approved $17 million for a new museum building where the sheriff's office used to be.
 On February 7, 2017, the name Kaleideum, combining kaleidoscope and museum, was announced for the museum.

 Kaleideum announced on July 6, 2017, that Stitch Design Shop and Gensler would be the architectural firms designing its new building.

-On June 24, 2021, Forsyth County commissioners approved spending as much as $27.2 million on the new building, expected to open in 2023.
-The total expected cost is $28.6 million, with $9 million pledged to finance exhibits.
+On June 24, 2021, Forsyth County commissioners approved spending as much as $27.2 million on the new four-story building.
+The grand opening of the $48 million museum took place February 17, 2024.